azabraao/papelei/README.md

 # Budget Proposal Generator

-This is a real cool project built for AMD Gesso 🚀
+This is a real cool project built for Papelei 🚀